Cockmeme/NLC-7-Build-3.0-English-Translation/README.md

 # NLC-7-Build-3.0-English-Translation
 An english translation of NLC 7 Build 3.0.
 This repository will be periodically updated to include files, which have been fully translated.

 Credits: Kazemeka, tactical spaghet A.K.A.
-Adrian Jade, Unrealrus, Redshift, Osteos, Terry Tuna, Comrade Cat, Sasha Red
+Adrian Jade, Unrealrus, Redshift, Osteos, Terry Tuna, Igor "Comrade Cat" Koskin, Sasha Red

  File list                           Status